Three weeks ago, I wrote

 /dev (hardware devices including disks).
 You can also mount the entire file system read-only.

-This last capability can help prevent malicious code running on your system from getting a persistent foothold on your system.
+This last capability can help you prevent malicious code running on your system from getting a persistent foothold on your system.
+This is so important it should probably be the default, and require you to turn it off to make your system less secure.

 The following configuration does all of the above: